 To make this easier in future, you may want to configure a volume key shortcut.

-Head back into Settings and turn off TalkBack there.
+Head back into Settings and turn off TalkBack Android.

 To make toggling TalkBack on and off easier, you can enable the suspend and resume shortcut in the “Miscellaneous” section of TalkBack Settings.